 “If you think you have been exposed, let your doctor know immediately so you can start Tamiflu,” she says.
 “Tamiflu is thought to be safe for pregnant women, but the risks of skipping are far greater as it can cause birth defects and pre-term labor.”

 For other questions on medications, Dr. Baldwin said get a list from your provider or call and ask to speak with the doctor on call.
-For free health care advice, you can also call the Banner Health Nurse On Call 24 hours a day, seven days a week at 844-259-9494.
+For free health care advice, you can also call the Banner Nurse Now line 24 hours a day, seven days a week at 844-259-9494.